-If you’re looking for a Christmas canapé recipe that’s different from all the rest, then this Duck, creamed brussels sprouts & black pudding recipe, created for us by Gill Meller, is one to try.
+If you’re looking for a Christmas canapé recipe that’s different from all the rest, then this Duck, creamed brussel sprouts & black pudding recipe, created for us by Gill Meller, is one to try.

 Served on our Rye & Charcoal Sourdough Crackers, this is a big, bold generous snack that is sure to go down a storm.
 You could replace the duck with roast goose or slices of pan seared venison loin -best served with a glass of Pinot Noir to complement the rich flavours of the game meat.

 Serves 12 as a canapé

 - 2 tsp of green peppercorns in brine, roughly chopped

 - 2 organic or free range duck breasts

 - 4 – 5 sprigs of fresh thyme

 - Half a glass of dry white wine

 - 100g of good quality free-range black pudding, crumbled

 - 1 box of Peter’s Yard Rye & Charcoal Sourdough Crackers